Pvt. George H. Boyce

 and American forces in the Philippines were

 surrendered to the Japanese.
-He was held as a
+It was at

 The brutality shown to the POWs